What should be a spare tire?

 It is advisable to buy a full-size spare tyre of the same size and model that you have on your car.
 If it is not available, you should purchase a tyre of a similar size to get to the nearest outlet or service centre.

 It’s worth mentioning here about the organizer.
 This accessory allows you to place tools, a washer and a warning triangle around and in the spare tyre itself.
 The organizer can consist of a different number of compartments, as well as be designed for a specific brand of car.

-Donut tyre is not meant to be driven long distances, but just to easily reach the nearest service center at a speed not exceeding 80 km / h, as it differs from your existing tyres.
-Donut tyre differs from a standard tyre as follows:
+Donut tyre is not meant to be driven long distances, but just to easily reach the nearest service centre at a speed not exceeding 80 km / h, as it differs from your existing tyres.
+A donut tyre differs from a standard tyre as follows: